 A migraine causes severe pain or throbbing in the head.
 This pain usually occurs just on one side and is often accompanied by nausea, vomiting or sensitivity to light and sound.
-Migraines have four stages, though a person may not necessarily experience all of them when having a migraine.
+Migraine has four stages, though a person may not necessarily experience all of them when having a migraine.
 The first is called “prodrome” and occurs when someone sees subtle changes in their body (such as increased thirst or urination, mood changes or food cravings) one or two days before the migraine begins.
 The second is “aura,” which includes symptoms of the nervous system that are usually visual disturbances like flashes of light.
 Symptoms of the “aura” stage could also be sensory, motor or verbal disturbances.
 The third is “attack,” or in other words, the migraine itself.
 This stage can last from four to 72 hours and cause extreme pain, hypersensitivity and lightheadedness.
 The fourth stage is “post-drome” and occurs after the migraine.
 This stage can make people feel worn out, weak or moody.

-Some people are able to identify triggers of their migraines, but oftentimes triggers are varied and sometimes remain unknown.
+Some people are able to identify triggers of their migraine, but oftentimes triggers are varied and sometimes remain unknown.
 Common triggers include specific foods or drinks, stress or sensory stimuli.
-Treatments for migraines are aimed at reducing symptoms and preventing future attacks.
+Treatments for migraine are aimed at reducing symptoms and preventing future attacks.
 Primary treatment options include pain-relieving medication and preventative medication.
 Some find alternative therapies such as acupuncture or massage therapy to be helpful in reducing symptoms.